Expertium/expertium.github.io/RedditBot.md

 So in order to maximize the accuracy, I need to check for keywords in a specific order.
 I had to write my own evolutionary optimizer to do this:
 1​)​ Randomly generate a list of numbers that tell the classifier the order in which to check the keywords.
 Here's what the default ones looks like: `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18]`.
 This tells the classifier "First, check the keywords that are related to class 0 (in Python, indexing starts from 0).
 Then check keywords that are related to class 2, then to class 3, and so on".
 The goal is to find the order of numbers that maximizes accuracy aka number of posts where the output label is the same as the true label.

 2​)​ The output label is compared with the true label to determine the accuracy.
 Then each list ("specimen" or "members") with numbers ("genotype" where each nubmer is a "gene") will have it's own value of accuracy ("fitness").

 3​)​ The bottom specimen (usually around 67% of the first "generation" and around 33% of the last "generation") with the lowest fitness are culled.

 4​)​ The remaining specimen will have children.
 The "parents" are selected in the following way: 3 "mother" candidates are randomly chosen, and the one with the highest fitness is the "mother".
 Same process is used to select the "father".
 Thanks to culling the specimen with the lowest fitness and to making specimen with high fitness more likely to have offspring, there is enough optimization pressure (as I like to call it) to cause evolution.
-Random shuffling doesn't lead to evolution, there has to be some sort of process that makes the least fit less likely to leave offspring and/or makes the most fit more likely to have offspring.
+Random shuffling doesn't lead to evolution, there has to be some sort of process that makes the less fit less likely to leave offspring and/or makes the more fit more likely to have offspring aka optimization pressure.

 5​)​ Their genes are mixed to create the child.
 The procedure is a bit complicated, so I won't describe it.
 It involves combining the genes of both parents plus a small chance of a random mutation.
 This is repeated until the population is back to the same number of members as before the culling, so that each generation has the same number of members.

 6​)​ The next "generation" starts.
 Note that it's possible for a specimen with very high fitness so survive for all generations.

 15 generations with a population of 1500 is enough to get good results in my case.